conwelllif76756/vehiclefacts/README.md

-The Studebaker Champion, introduced in 1939 but produced throughout the 1940s, was a popular mid-priced car known for its reliability, fuel efficiency, and stylish design.
+The Buick Master Six, introduced in 1925, was one of the first cars to feature four-wheel brakes as standard equipment, enhancing safety and control for drivers.